tiarno/reachtim/content/articles/bottle.md

 ### A Sample Template File  {: .article-title}

-You can use plain HTML to display and update records if your underlying data has a simple structure.
+You can use plain HTML to display and update records if your underlying data has a simple structure, as our example data does.

 This is the view-only template `people.tpl` which displays the data on a GET request to `http://example02/service/people`: